dgamba/betacool/README.md

 > mv BRing-* Dat/
 > mv survey Dat/
 ```

-of course I had then to deviate, and start removing old log files trying to keep the essential.
+I had then to deviate, and start removing old log files trying to keep the essential.

 Note that in the inital repository there were the follwing directories:
 - Betacool.tlog